Byte-Boost/Frontend_Nebulon/README.md

 ### Requirements
 > [!WARNING]
 > Node v20.6.0 or above
+>
-> A .env.local archive like the one in the example
+> Also need a .env.local archive like the one in the example

 First, run this command on cmd